-The Technology, Education, and Copyright Harmonization (TEACH) Act of 2002 extends many privileges to faculty teaching in an online context, for example, when using a learning management system such as Blackboard or in a distance-education context.
+The Technology, Education, and Copyright Harmonization (TEACH) Act of 2002 extends many privileges to faculty teaching in an online context, for example, when using a learning management system such as Canvas or in a distance-education context.

 The TEACH Act defines both the array of resources and the amount of those resources that can be transmitted from one location to another in the context of an online course.
 Generally, the following describes the conditions under which copyrighted works can be used under the TEACH Act.

 1. The work transmitted is lawfully made or acquired.

 2. The work transmitted is not marketed for instructional purposes.